 Figure 3.
 Sequence Diagram for Laboratory Result with Acknowledgement - Message Rejected

-The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the ELR Receiver (2.0).
-The message is rejected by the ELR Receiver and an ELR ACK AR message is returned to the Lab system (2.1) which may fix the problem and retry (2.2).
+The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the EL-PH Receiver (2.0).
+The message is rejected by the EL-PH Receiver and an ELR ACK AR message is returned to the Lab system (2.1) which may fix the problem and retry (2.2).
 The resulting transaction (2.3) is acknowledged as correct (2.5).

 Message Error

 Figure 4.
-Sequence Diagram for Laboratory Result with Acknowledgement - Message Accepted
+Sequence Diagram for Laboratory Result with Acknowledgement - Message Rejected with Errors

-The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the ELR Receiver (3.0).
-The message contains serious errors and is rejected by the ELR Receiver, and an ELR ACK AE message is returned to the Lab system (3.1), which may log the error (3.3).
+The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the EL-PH Receiver (3.0).
+The message contains serious errors and is rejected by the EL-PH Receiver, and an ELR ACK AE message is returned to the Lab system (3.1), which may log the error (3.3).

 Batch Messaging

+Batch message without acknowledgement

 Figure 5.
 Sequence Diagram for Batch Processing of Laboratory Result without Acknowledgements

-The sequence consists of Lab Results Sender transmitting zero or more ELR ORU_R01 messages to the ELR Receiver (1.0) using the batch protocol.
-No acknowledgement is sent by the ELR Receiver.
+The sequence consists of Lab Results Sender transmitting zero or more ELR ORU_R01 messages to the EL-PH Receiver (1.0) using the batch protocol.
+No acknowledgement is sent by the EL-PH Receiver.

+Batch message with acknowledgement

 Interactions